 By misclassifying non-exempt workers as exempt (i.e., classifying hourly employees as salaried), California employers often try to get out of their salary and hour responsibilities.
 To get around wage and hour rules, California employers can even misclassify workers as independent contractors.

 Another common cause of wage/hour violations is requiring "work off the clock".

-Our California wage and hour law lawyers will help you make a lawsuit to get the benefits you are entitled to if you have been subjected to wage/hour violations by your employer.
+Our Los Angeles Wage and Hour Lawyers will help you make a lawsuit to get the benefits you are entitled to if you have been subjected to wage/hour violations by your employer.

 It is also necessary to note that your employer does NOT discriminate against you for bringing a complaint about salaries and hours or other grievances about labor.

-The Equal Jobs and Housing Act of California (FEHA) protects workers from sexual discrimination.
+The California Fair Employment Housing Act (FEHA) protects workers from sexual discrimination.
 With the nuanced legal concept of workplace discrimination, our California discrimination attorneys are experienced.